The Sleekgeek Food List is divided into four main food groups: Quality Protein, Colourful Vegetables, Smart Carbs, and Healthy Fats.

 - Don’t forget that protein is just one part of your meal.
 See the Sleekgeek Healthy Meal Template for a broader perspective and work on building up a healthy well-balanced meal.

 Make sure that you ALWAYS have a handful of go-to protein sources on hand that are super easy to prepare and eat when short on time or low on willpower.
 If you fail to plan then you plan to fail.

-- Proteins like tins of biltong, tins of tuna, protein powder, tinned beans, and lentils are great to keep in your cupboards as they don’t perish and can be stored for a long time.
+- Proteins like biltong, tins of tuna, protein powder, tinned beans, and lentils are great to keep in your cupboards as they don’t perish and can be stored for a long time.